10 April 2017

 A secondary goal of the working group is to better understand how to involve the Go community in charting Go’s future.
 We hope that working groups – Go team members working alongside community members – will help Go scale its leadership and address user needs.
 We’ll learn from this experience and iterate.

-The initial members of the working group are: Carmen Andoh, Chris Broadfoot, Francesc Campoy, Jaana Burcu Dogan, Steve Francia, Jess Frazelle, Bill Kennedy, Katrina Owen, Natalie Pistunovich, Mat Ryer, Dmitry Shuralyov.
+The initial members of the working group are: Carmen Andoh, Chris Broadfoot, Francesc Campoy, Jaana Burcu Dogan, Steve Francia, Jess Frazelle, Bill Kennedy, Katrina Owen, Natalie Pistunovich, Mat Ryer, Dmitri Shuralyov.

 We are looking for additional people to help with contributing code, writing documentation, sharing feedback and experiences (user stories), reviewing contributions, and more.
-If you are interested in any of our current areas of focus, please join us on the #devexp channel on the Gophers Slack and subscribe to the golang-devexp mailing list.
+If you are interested in any of our current areas of focus, please subscribe to the golang-devexp mailing list.